 These factors include:

 In many cases, a person will notice the small patch of skin that develops with this condition.
-As with all skin changes or newly discovered bumps, a person should see their doctor, as soon as possible, to help catch any problems early.
+As with all skin changes or newly discovered bumps, a person should see their doctor as soon as possible to help catch any problems early.

-The main methods of prevention of actinic keratosis are through lifestyle changes and a person being aware of their exposure to UV rays.
+The main methods of prevention of actinic keratosis are through lifestyle changes.
+A person should take proper precautions when outside, such as:

-- diclofenac gel
+- diclofenac sodium gel

 - imiquimod cream

-- fluorouracil cream
+- 5-fluorouracil cream